-On 13 July 2022, the international rating agency S&P Global Ratings affirmed the Bank's long-term issuer credit rating at BBB/A-2, with a stable outlook.
-The previous rating was from April 2020, when S&P lowered the long-term issuer credit rating of the Bank to BBB/A-2, with a stable outlook.
-S&P affirmed the rating in October 2021.
+On 4 April 2024, the international rating agency S&P Global Ratings raised the Bank's long-term issuer credit rating at BBB+/A-2, with a stable outlook.
+The previous rating action was in November 2023 when S&P revised the outlook on the credit rating from stable to positive.